Rajendra Srivastava: Awards and accolades

 Srivastava was inducted as an AMA Fellow by the American Marketing Association in 2020.
 He is the recipient of the 2004 AMA Marketing Strategy SIG Mahajan Award for Career Contributions to Marketing Strategy.
 He also received the 1985 Alpha Kappa Psi Award from the American Marketing Association for the article in the Journal of Marketing judged to contribute most to the practice of marketing.
 In 1993 and 2002 he received the highest recognition for research at The University of Texas – the CBA Foundation Awards for Outstanding Research Contributions and Excellence.
 His paper on Market-Based Assets in the Journal of Marketing received both the 1998 Maynard Award for the article judged to contribute most to the development of theory in marketing and the MSI/Paul Root Award for the article judged to contribute most to the practice of marketing, the only time a single paper has won both awards.
 This same paper went on to win the AMA/Sheth Foundation Award for Long-Term contributions to the discipline of marketing.
-He is also a recipient of the Marketing Science Institute's Research Awards on Brand Equity and on Assessment of the Value of Information Technology.
+He is a recipient of the Marketing Science Institute's Research Awards on Brand Equity and on Assessment of the Value of Information Technology.